 Stop on Vidraru Dam to take some amazing photos of Vidraru Lake

-Absolutely superb, Vidraru Lake is an accumulation lake created in 1965 by the Vidraru Dam in Arges County, on Arges River, for the production of electricity, irrigations and floods prevention.
+Absolutely superb, Vidraru Lake is an accumulation lake created in 1965 by Vidraru Dam.
+Built on Arges River, it serves for the production of electricity, irrigations and floods prevention.

 Also, the lake and adjacent facilities are used for recreation, tourism and sports.